Beau July 20th, 2010

 Because the bees have lowered the water content of the honey, it is very hygroscopic, meaning it can absorb water moisture from the air.
 Good quality honey has a very low water content which is one of the reasons it can be stored almost indefinitely without spoiling.
 If you’ve ever had honey ferment at home, it’s either because the container wasn’t sealed tightly over time and it absorbed a lot of moisture, or it was too green or allowed to sit open before it was purchased and fermented later.
 Of course you could always make mead or use it for baking!
 Runny honey just needs to be used a little more quickly.

 Everything else is coming along too.
-We took around 15 pounds of tomatoes and cucumbers out of the garden this morning.
+I harvested around 15 pounds of tomatoes and cucumbers out of the garden this morning.
 I think pickles are in our future… and tomato sauce!
 Seems like the tomatoes are ripening all at once, and I need them to keep going.

 Last week I found this lucky titmouse enjoying a feast on a ripened sunflower.

-We planted more squash, and some beets in the garden- hoping they mature in time for a good harvest.
+I also planted more squash, and some beets in the garden- hoping they mature in time for a good harvest.
 It was the perfect time too with all the rain.
 I also planted collard greens which supposedly improve in taste after the first frost.
 I don’t know about that, but I enjoy them when cooked and mixed with seasoning.
 Does anybody have good ideas for how to use collard greens in the kitchen?
-Those are going to be a hard sell around here… :)
+Well I love greens, but I never made them very often.
+Maybe in soup?

 The sun is back out this afternoon… 96 degrees and hot!
 Hard to motivate anyone to do anything, even myself it seems.
 One small step…